A Structural Criterion for the Applicability of Algebraic Phase Theory: Structural Preliminaries and Organisational Principles

 preserving interaction and filtration.

 \emph{(5) Finite Termination.} Thus $(\mathcal P,\circ)$ satisfies Axioms~I--V of Algebraic Phase Theory and is non-artificial.

 Combining the two directions proves the theorem. \end{proof}

 \begin{corollary} Let $D$ be a purely algebraic domain, in the sense that its admissible observables and admissible dynamics are determined canonically from an intrinsic interaction law $\star$, with no topological, metric, or analytic choices.
 If $D$ satisfies the three conditions of Theorem~\ref{thm:applicability}, namely Phase Duality, Symmetry Compatibility, and Finite Termination, then $D$ admits a non-artificial Algebraic Phase Theory structure.
-In particular, Algebraic Phase Theory applies in exactly the same structural sense to algebraic phenomena as it does in analytic realisations. \end{corollary}
+In particular, Algebraic Phase Theory applies naturally to algebraic phenomena within the same structural framework used for analytic realisations. \end{corollary}

 \begin{proof} Let $D$ be a purely algebraic domain equipped with an intrinsic interaction

 and suppose that the classes of admissible observables $\mathsf{Obs}(D)$ and admissible dynamics $\mathsf{Dyn}(D)$ are determined functorially by $\star$.
 Assume that $D$ satisfies Phase Duality, Symmetry Compatibility, and Finite Termination.